-Rosetta will also help identify which regions of the nucleus are more active than others.
-As is the case with most comets, activity is not evenly distributed on the surface of the nucleus and the coma of 67P is fed by several dust jets – at least three prominent active areas were identified during the 2009 apparition.
-If the comet behaves as in 2003 and 2009, the main jets should become visible a month before perihelion, i.e. mid-July 2015.
+Rosetta also helped identify which regions of the nucleus were more active than others.
+As is the case with most comets, activity is not evenly distributed on the surface of the nucleus.

-To ensure the spacecraft is kept safe during times of high activity, its orbit around the comet will be adjusted accordingly.
+To ensure the spacecraft was kept safe during times of high activity, its orbit around the comet was adjusted accordingly.